About the project

 It does not matter if it’s a small or big idea, simple or more elaborate, existing or imaginary: inspire and be inspired!

 I hope you enjoy this space and, above all, participate, share and collaborate!

 Good ideas improve libraries, libraries improve people and people can make the the world better!

 I am a Brazilian and Italian citizen, passionate about libraries.

 Since I started attending the public library in my hometown (Júlio de Castilhos, Rio Grande do Sul, Brazil) I was fascinated by the world of information, books and the services and activities provided in these spaces of knowledge.

 As much as I like, I became a librarian (graduated from the Federal University of Rio Grande do Sul, Brazil).
-I am also a graduate in Business Administration and Information Systems Analysis, and today I am the Library Manager of Main Library of the Pontifical Catholic University of Rio Grande do Sul, Porto Alegre, Brazil.
+I am also a graduate in Business Administration and Information Systems Analysis, and recently was the Library Manager of Main Library of the Pontifical Catholic University of Rio Grande do Sul, Porto Alegre, Brazil.

 Hope you enjoy!